 The socket prosthesis for a traditional hip replacement is usually lined with a thick layer of hard plastic, so there isn't any metal-on-metal contact.
-While the components of an artificial hip will eventually wear out, most people can expect their joint replacements to last for at least 15 years.
+While the components of an artificial hip may eventually wear out, most people can expect their joint replacements to last for 20 years or longer.

 Hip replacement is usually postponed until later in life, so the life span of the prosthesis more closely matches the remaining life span of the person.
-Subsequent hip replacement surgeries can be more difficult and typically have poorer results than initial hip replacements.
+Subsequent hip replacement surgeries can be more difficult and more commonly have poorer results than initial hip replacements.

 See more Expert Answers

 - AskMayoExpert.
-What is hip resurfacing and which patients are candidates for this procedure?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Hip replacement.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.

 - Erens GA, et al. Total hip arthroplasty. http://www.uptodate.com/home.
 Accessed Oct.
 28, 2016.

 - Questions and answers about metal-on-metal hip implants.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00625.
 Accessed Oct.
 28, 2016.

 - Spangehl MJ (expert opinion).
 Mayo Clinic, Phoenix/Scottsdale, Ariz.
 Oct.
 31, 2016.